 You can both leave with respect and go on to meet the people that are actually destined for both of you.

 Don’t lose hope.
-As difficult as this may be, you will come out of this okay.
+As difficult as this may be, you will come out of it okay.
 No matter what, hold on to hope that everything will work out the way it’s meant to.

 And if things get too hectic, you can turn to the people in your life for support.